rhysd/github-clone-all/README.md

 ```

 Above command will clone all your repositories (except for forks) with full history.
-It's useful when you want to have all repositories in your local.
+It's useful when you want to clone all your repositories.

 ## How to get GitHub API token